 - a.
-Minors for Business Majors discipline-specific minors available only to degree-seeking McCombs School of Business students, in six individual business fields of study, and two innovative, demand- - b.
-The comprehensive Business Minor restricted to degree-seeking non-business students, a multidisciplinary exposure to the primary fields of study in business - c.
+Minors for Business Majors discipline-specific minors available only to degree-seeking McCombs School of Business students, in seven individual business fields of study - b.
+The Business Foundations Minor restricted to degree-seeking nonbusiness students, a multidisciplinary exposure to the primary fields of study in business - c.
 Accounting Minor for Business Economics Option Program, and Finance Minor for Business Economics Option Program - available only to degree-seeking Economics majors who have been admitted to the BEOP - d.
 Specialized Business Minors available to all undergraduate students